JoshSadiq/IL2232/ARIMA/README.md

 ## Deploying and running the C++-code

 The C++-code was built and deployed using [PlatformIO](https://platformio.org/), a VSCode-extension which allows the building, deployment and monitoring of program files unto embedded devices.
 The prerequisites/instructions will refer to this method of deploying the program.
+PlatformIO is also necessary to measure the program space the code takes, as only inference time is measured in-program.

 ### Prerequisities